-A new multi-year research initiative is beginning that will generate new understandings about the proliferation of online hate—racism, misogyny, anti-immigrant, anti-Semitism, attacks on sexual identity, and ad hominem attacks in political discussions—that is so tragically prevalent on social media today.
-The work is being led by Prof. Joe Walther (Director of the Center for Information Technology and Society), Prof. Sharon Tettegah (Director of the Center for Black Studies Research), and a number of faculty and students in several departments.
+A multi-year research initiative is underway that will generate new understandings about the proliferation of online hate—racism, misogyny, anti-immigrant, anti-Semitism, attacks on sexual identity, and ad hominem attacks in political discussions—that is so tragically prevalent on social media today.
+The work is being led by Prof. Joe Walther (Bertelsen Presidential Chair of Technology and Society) (Director of the Center for Black Studies Research), leading an international group of researchers from several disciplines.

 Ultimate implications of the work include recommendations to social media platforms on moderation of popularity indicators rather than individual offenders, how blocking and account suspension of offenders by social media platforms may promote rather than inhibit subsequent hate messaging, and how intervention messages and strategies are prone to backfire if they are public (“badges of dishonor”) rather than private.